TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 This is a .NET project designed to demonstrate using SQL Server to store and retain data, in the form of revision-style flashcards.
 The project also features the use of DTO'S and Pivoting a Table

-FLashcards is a console app using .NET and SQL
+Flashcards is a console app using .NET and SQL
 The user can add their own revision-style flashcards to help revise a variety of subjects, this is followed up with a study session and a history of the user's scores!

 The front end is a console app.